 We find a time that works with your schedule and you fill out some brief paperwork.
-We meet in person to discuss your concerns, consider how you want your life to look when things are “better,” and set some reasonable goals together.
-We may agree on some “homework” for you to work on between sessions.
+We will meet to discuss your concerns, consider how you want your life to look when things are “better,” and set some reasonable goals together.
+We may agree on some “homework” for you to work on between sessions (you'll come up with it if you want it, it's not me assigning!).
 We will continue to assess your progress together and may make some shifts in goals along the way.

 What is EMDR anyway?

-EMDR (Eye Movement Desensitization and Reprocessing) is a way to reduce the emotional intensity to a specific memory or series of memories.
-EMDR connects left-brain and right-brain with a series of tapping or eye movements to help us tell our story in a way that works/feels better for us, shift how it is stored in our body, and have a different thought pattern & emotional reaction to the event.
+EMDR (Eye Movement Desensitization and Reprocessing) is a way to reduce the emotional intensity of a specific memory or series of memories.
+EMDR widens the pathways of the brain that have been constricted with a series of tapping or eye movements to help us tell our story in a way that works/feels better for us, shift how it is stored in our body, and have a different thought pattern & emotional reaction to the event.
 The event itself does not change, but the way we think about it and the meaning we made from it shifts over time.
-Often, our mind-body does this on its own, however, sometimes an event can get stuck and we get stuck along with it.
-EMDR is not hypnosis, nor is it a complete erasure of the event.
+Often, our mind-body does this on its own, however, though sometimes an event can get stuck and we get stuck along with it.
+EMDR is not hypnosis, nor is it a complete erasure of the event like the film "Eternal Sunshine of the Spotless Mind."
 Instead, what actually happens is that EMDR, along with the guidance of a skilled clinician, helps get us unstuck and we get to move on with our lives.

 It is often difficult to listen to ourselves after having learned over the years to ignore and override our gut feelings (internal sensations - like nausea in the belly, increased heart rate, or wanting to run) and make others more comfortable - all the while discounting and disconnecting from our own knowing.
 TRM helps you tune in to what you need to be doing for yourself, learning to trust the body, and finding ways to calm your nervous system in the moment.